a00ayad00/Machine-Learning-and-Data-Science-Resourses/README.md

 # Books and summaries

 ► These books and summary files contain topics like `Algorthms and Data Structures,` `Data Sciense and Analysis,` `Machine Learning,` `Deep Learning,` `Computer Vision,` `NLP`, `SQL`, `Python` and more topics.
-In addition to courses on 365Data Science and Udemy for free.
+In addition to courses on 365Data Science, Udacity, Udemy and more for free.

-► I learned a lot from most of them, so, I highly recommend this special sample for you and this is about my personal experience.

 ► You can find them on my Google Drive [here](https://drive.google.com/drive/folders/1eAYEvcnd66wMYQqNXDihIdFwZx5vdLFc).